|

 speeding bullet —even faster than the speed of light.
 Does it violate

 the laws of physics?
 Probably not.
-And that would be because during
+Conveniently, during this early

-this early evolutionary stage the laws of physics are still being
+evolutionary stage, the laws of physics were still being coded and had

 Confronted with frantic expansion faster